25% Off All Superblends >

 The tea growing areas are just slightly north of the tropic of Cancer.
 The Tropics - Cancer to the north and Capricorn to the south - is the warmest belt around the globe with plenty of rainfall which makes it the perfect climate for growing tea and coffee.

-When Is The Sencha Picked?
+When is The Sencha Picked?

 The Sencha green tea element in this blend is made from two crops picked last year, blended together for quality and a delicate taste.
 There are two growing seasons in this region - an early Spring which is picked in April to the end of May and a summer crop which is picked late June to September.

-Brew Time And Tasting
+Brew Time and Tasting

 Leave your tea to brew for about 1 minute and then check for taste intensity, the liquor should be a light golden or peachy looking colour - it should look delicate.